Ekryd/sortpom/README.md

 ## Usage ##

 The Sortpom plugin will reorder the pom elements and format the xml structure in the pom-file.
-The plugin can be [configured](https://github.com/Ekryd/sortpom/wiki/Parameters) to sort by by different standards or by custom format.
-By default a backup file will be created, so that you can check how the pom-file has changed.
+The plugin can be [configured](https://github.com/Ekryd/sortpom/wiki/Parameters) to sort by different standards or by a custom format.
+A backup file will be created, by default, so that you can check how the pom-file has changed.

 Sortpom works best if it is run every time during Maven compilation.
 [Configure](https://github.com/Ekryd/sortpom/wiki/Parameters) it once and then forget about it.
 If you want to perform a simple test what the plugin does then open a command prompt in your project home and enter
 ```
 mvn com.github.ekryd.sortpom:sortpom-maven-plugin:sort -Dsort.keepBlankLines -Dsort.predefinedSortOrder=custom_1
 ```

-For a example how the plugin can be configured to run every time you build your project see [recommended configuration](https://github.com/Ekryd/sortpom/wiki/Recommended-configuration) wiki page
+An example of how the plugin can be configured to run every time you build your project see [recommended configuration](https://github.com/Ekryd/sortpom/wiki/Recommended-configuration) wiki page

 The plugin will not change how your Maven project is compiled  ([Exception](https://github.com/Ekryd/sortpom/wiki/Parameters-that-can-affect-your-build))